Creating To Do Lists In WordPress

 http://wordpress.org/plugins/cleverness-to-do-list/

-This plugin lets you easily add to do lists to WordPress.
+This WordPress plugin lets you easily add to-do lists to WordPress.

-You can set up Cleverness To-Do List to assign private to do lists for each user, to have all users share a to do list, or to have a master list with individual completion of items.
+You can configure the plugin to assign private to do lists for each user, to have all users share your to do list, or to have a master list with individual completion of items.

-The shared to-do list option provides different settings.
-You can delegate to-do items to specific users (this includes a setting to email a new to do item to the assigned user) and optionally to have assigned items only viewable by that user.
-You can also assign different permission levels to different users based on user roles.
-There are also settings available to display deadline and progress fields.
-Category support is included as well in the front-end administration.
+The shared to-do list has a variety of settings available.
+You can assign to-do items to specific users (this includes emailing a new to do item to the assigned user) and optionally to have those items be seen by that user.
+You can also assign different permission levels to different users.
+There are also settings available to show deadline and progress fields.
+Category support is included as well as front-end administration.

-A new menu item is added to the admin backend to manage your list and the to-do list can also display on the dashboard widget.
+A new menu item is added to the backend to manage your lists and your to do list can also be displayed on a dashboard widget.

-A sidebar widget is available as well as shortcode to display the to-do list items on your site.
-There are two shortcodes for front-end list administration.
-Category management is accessible through the back-end.
+A sidebar widget is also available as short code to display the to do list items on your blog.
+There are 2 short codes for front-end list administration.
+Category management is accessible via the back-end.

-If you plan to run a multi-author blog you can use this to do lists plugin to create custom to-do lists for your post planners if you also install a copy of the developer’s premium plugin, Post Planner.
+If you plan to run a multi-author blog you can use the plugin to create custom to-do lists for your post planners if you also own the developer’s premium plugin, Post Planner.

-Log into your WP admin scroll down the main menu click on Plugins > Add New …
+In your site’s administration area, scroll down the main menu and click on Plugins > Add New …

-Locate the Cleverness To-Do List entry in the Search Results section and click Install Now …
+Locate the plugin in the Search Results section and click Install Now …

 Click Activate Plugin …

-Note: You can also get to the plugin’s settings section by selecting To-Do List > Settings from your dashboard menu …
+Note: The settings area can also be accessed by selecting To-Do List > Settings from the dashboard menu …

-This brings you to the plugin ‘Settings’ area …
+This brings you to the ‘Settings’ area …

-The Settings area is divided into 4 sections:
+The plugin’s ‘Settings’ area is divided into 4 sections:

-- Advanced Settings – This section is where you customize your To Do lists, assign tasks to other users and perform database maintenance tasks.
+- Advanced Settings – This section is where you customize To-Do lists, assign tasks to other users and perform plugin database maintenance tasks.

-- User Permissions – This area is where you configure user permissions and capabilities for Master and Group List types.
+- User Permissions – This tab lets you configure user permissions and capabilities for Group and Master List types.

-- Import/Export – This tab is where you export and import to-do list data and plugin settings.
+- Import/Export – This area lets you import and export your to-do plugin and list data settings.

 To-Do List Settings